unifi-utilities/unifios-utilities/run-pihole/README.md

-# Run PiHole on your UDM
+# Run Pi-hole on your UDM

 ## Features

-1. Run PiHole on your UDM with a completely isolated network stack.
+1. Run Pi-hole on your UDM with a completely isolated network stack.
 This will not port conflict or be influenced by any changes on by Ubiquiti
 2. Persists through reboots and firmware updates.

 ## Requirements